cywang90/modXTFinishers/release/README.txt

 OPTION 1: NEXUS MOD MANAGER
 ---------------------------
+Download the mod from Nexus Mods using the "Download with Manager" option.
+Use NMM to install the mod, and choose one of the installation types when prompted.

+If you wish to switch between installation types, you must uninstall and re-install the mod in NMM.
+Simply disabling and re-enabling the mod will not work.

 OPTION 2: MANUAL INSTALLATION
 -----------------------------
+Download the 7-zip mod package manually from Nexus Mods.
+Then...

 1. Create a folder named "mods" in your <The Witcher 3 Path>\ directory.
 Skip this step if such a folder already exists.
 2. Create a new folder named "modXTFinishers" in your <The Witcher 3 Path>\mods\ directory.